fpvandoorn/hanabi-scratchpad/characters.md

   * The touched cards are considered touched, but nothing is communicated about them being playable.
   * Because of this, the Vindictive player can usually not be bluffed with number.

-, any rank 2, 3, or 4 clue they give should be a positional rather than bluff ().
 <!-- ### Miser -->

 <!-- ### Compulsive -->

 <!-- ### Mood Swings -->

 ### Insistent
 * Reverse finesses do not apply if it can be a forward finesse (unless the ability doesn't trigger).
 * Playing a card clued by Insistent has priority over playing into finesses.

 ### Quacker
 * Players do not have to respect finesses that other (not-too-occupied) players can give as well.
 * Treat all clues given by Quacker as loaded play clues.
 * Quacking on a 5 should be interpreted as a 5 color ejection.
 * Read the [Duck conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/variant-specific/Duck.md).

 ### Vulnerable
 * Color saves are on for 5s, but not for 2s.
 However, they are play clues when it is loaded or occupied (but beware: two color clues in a row could be two color saves on 5s).
 * Very early clues color clues on chop, when many other clues are available, are not save clues.

 ### Color-Blind
 * 5s Compromise is on: when any 5 is playable, you cannot 5 chop move (or in the early game 5 stall/pull).

 ### Follower
 * Can be finessed on cards which are not yet playable??

 ### Impulsive
 * All clues on slot 1 are (of course) forward finesses / focus inversion.
 * 5s on chop can be saved with color if slot 1 has the same rank.
 Non-critical 2s cannot be saved with color.